Keep Clothing Loose

 Avoid Eczema Triggers

-- Saliva.
+Saliva.
 Babies who drool when eating or sleeping can get rashes on their faces, because saliva can irritate sensitive skin.
-Put Vaseline on her cheeks before mealtime or naptime to create a barrier between the saliva and her skin.
+Put Vaseline on your baby's cheeks before mealtime or nap time to create a barrier between the saliva and skin.